WolfOWI/mossandfern/frontend/README.md

 `Peer Reviews` were conducted by my fellow students and lecturer.
 The following feedback I found useful:

-- Feedback one.
-- Feedback two.
+- Ensure all functionalities are user-friendly and intuitive.
+- Improve the UI design for better user experience.

 #### Unit Tests

 `Unit Tests` were conducted to establish working functionality.
-Here are all the tests that were ran:
+Here are all the tests that were run:

-- Test 1 of this functionality
-- Test 2 of this functionality
+- Test 1: Ensure that a plant can be successfully added.
+- Test 2: Ensure that a plant's details can be updated.
+- Test 3: Ensure that a plant can be deleted.

 ### Future Implementation

 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-- Future 1.
-- Future 2.
+- Implement search functionality to find plants easily.
+- Add user authentication and authorization.
+- Enhance the UI/UX with more detailed design elements.

 <!-- MOCKUPS -->